 And on that front, Gateway Bronco says it’s using 5.0-liter Coyotes as its primary power plants, with plenty of bolt-on options, like twin turbos, a Borla fuel injection system, or even a Shelby supercharger.

-Burgett told me Gateway gets its body panels from supplier Wild horse 4x4, who sources the sheetmetal from a distributor somewhere, going on to say Gateway adds structural enhancements throughout.
+Burgett told me Gateway gets its body panels from supplier Wild horse 4×4, who sources the sheetmetal from a distributor somewhere, going on to say Gateway adds structural enhancements throughout.
 Here’s what he told me about the new bodies’ fitment:

 We have pulled data from so many untouched, original paint Broncos with original production markings still intact that we have developed our own database of dimensions and a process to ensure the integrity of our gaps and fitment every time.
-We have applied modern manufacturing techniques in the USA to assemble our bodies which has gained the attention of Ford and in part, enabled our bodies to be Officially Licensed Ford Product.
+We have applied modern manufacturing techniques in the USA to assemble our bodies which have gained the attention of Ford and in part, enabled our bodies to be Officially Licensed Ford products.

-The frame, Burgett told me, comes from a subcontractor, and either comes to Gateway’s Illinois facility complete, or as just the rails.
+The frame, Burgett told me, comes from a subcontractor, and either comes to Gateway’s Illinois facility complete or as just the rails.
 That frame can be modified, Burgett told me, to facilitate either a solid front axle or an independent suspension setup.